Illinois-IoT/main-project/tutorials/day5/day5.md

     return image
 ```

-Also, don't forget to define a global variable for our reference frame (put it before the App Global):
+Also, we need to define the global variable for our reference frame (put it before the App Global):

 ```python
 reference_frame = None